asier-ortiz/ftp-server/README.md

 # FTP Server

-FTP Server with UI build using Java sockets and threads
+FTP Server with UI built using Java sockets and threads

 ## Screenshots